 Identify an artist who you feel exemplifies the spirit of this award — and contact the artist to confirm their interest in the award.

-Full applications are mailed to the artist/nominee and nominator after nominations close July 31, 2017 and are due back to First Peoples Fund together by the application deadline in Summer 2020.
+Application forms are sent to the artist/nominee and nominator after nominations close and fully completed applications are due back to First Peoples Fund together by the application deadline in Summer 2020.
 Please check back for details in Spring 2020

 WHO WAS JENNIFER EASTON